-This kind of @-expression is in the form of a single symbol character immediately following the @-symbol switch.
-This single symbol character will be the sole content of the single symbol expression.
+In fact, there is another special form of a command, which is when there is a single symbol character immediately following the @-symbol switch.
+This single symbol would be the sole content of the introduction section while the other sections (i.e. the options and main argument sections) will be considered empty.